azorfus/azorfus.github.io/projects.md

 - Tensor and matrix types as first-class primitives (for ML support)
 - Minimal runtime and bootloader-level integration

-The project serves as a deep dive into compiler internals, architecture-specific codegen, and systems-level software design.
+The project serves as a deep dive into compiler internals, architecture-specific codegen, and systems-level software design.<br><br>

 ## RL-Sandbox
 A personal research environment for studying reinforcement learning.